 DISCUSSION

 HCC is the most difficult end-stage liver disease to cure.
-60% to 80% of HCC patients worldwide are potential liver diseases caused by HCV or HBV[19].
-Although scientists have done extensive research on the close relationship between hepatitis and HCC, there is still a lack of exploration of molecular bridges based on functional modules of HBV and HCC.
-Therefore, resources from several databases were integrated including gene transcription and microRNA level changes in normal and disease patients, PPI network, transcriptional and post-transcriptional regulation and other related data, so as to study the potential molecular bridge of HBV-mediated HCC.
-Combined with PPI and crosstalk analysis found that the functional module-based method can provide abundant resources for potential candidate genes, interactions, ncRNA and TF of molecular bridges between the two diseases.
+A total of 60%-80% of HCC patients worldwide are potential liver diseases caused by HCV or HBV[19].
+Although scientists have done extensive research on the close relationship between hepatitis and HCC, there has been a lack of exploration of molecular bridges based on functional modules of HBV and HCC.
+Therefore, resources from several databases were integrated including gene transcription and miRNA level changes in normal and disease patients, PPI network, transcriptional and post-transcriptional regulation, and other related data to study the potential molecular bridge of HBV-mediated HCC.
+The combination of PPI and crosstalk analysis showed that the functional module-based method can provide abundant resources for potential candidate genes, interactions, ncRNA, and TFs of molecular bridges between the two diseases.

-In our analysis, there were 135 identical genes in the DEGs of HBV and HCC and 67 genes were assumed to be persistent dysfunctional genes among them, increased expression of TOP5, GRHL2, VIPR1, CHST4, SLC25A47 and FXYD1 from hepatitis to HCC including.
-We have a belief that these genes play an important role in the occurrence and development of HCC induced by HBV which have been confirmed in some previous studies.
+In our analysis, there were 135 identical genes in the DEGs of HBV and HCC and 67 genes were assumed to be persistent dysfunctional genes among them with the increased expression of TOP5, GRHL2, VIPR1, CHST4, SLC25A47, and FXYD1 from hepatitis to HCC.
+We postulate that these genes play an important role in the occurrence and development of HCC induced by HBV, which has been confirmed in some previous studies.
 GRHL2 levels in alcoholic liver patients and model mice increased significantly among them, which seems to increase the level of hepatic inflammation by targeting the inhibition of the transcription of microRNA122, while HIF1 alpha can promote the metastasis of cancer cells and angiogenesis[20,21].
-Inhibitory effect on microRNA 122 can also affect the differentiation potential of hepatic stem/progenitor cells and aggravate the occurrence of liver diseases[22].
+Inhibitory effect on miRNA 122 can also affect the differentiation potential of hepatic stem/progenitor cells and aggravate the occurrence of liver diseases[22].
 GRHL2 can also promote cell proliferation in a variety of HCC cell lines and is significantly associated with early recurrence of HCC[23].
-In addition, the binding of VIP to receptors can participate in neutrophil recruitment, adhesion molecule expression and fibrinogen synthesis in different target organs to regulate inflammation[24].
-VIPR1 is expressed in majority of the most common human tumors, including breast cancer, prostate cancer, pancreatic cancer, lung cancer, colon cancer, gastric cancer, liver and bladder cancer, lymphoma and meningioma[25].
+In addition, the binding of VIP to receptors can participate in neutrophil recruitment, adhesion molecule expression, and fibrinogen synthesis in different target organs to regulate inflammation[24].
+VIPR1 is expressed in the majority of most common human tumors including breast cancer, prostate cancer, pancreatic cancer, lung cancer, colon cancer, gastric cancer, liver and bladder cancers, lymphoma, and meningioma[25].
 In addition, Jinawath et al[26] identified a significant increase in CHST4 expression in intrahepatic cholangio carcinoma disease samples by gene expression profile.
 As an organ with metabolic function, the liver plays a major role in metabolism-related proteins in tissues and cells, and the imbalance of metabolism-related proteins may cause liver dysfunction, even the occurrence of diseases.
 SLC transporters, as the "metabolic gates" of cells, mediate the transport of many essential nutrients and metabolites.
-Human genome studies have identified SLC transporters as susceptible or pathogenic genes in various diseases such as cancer, cardiovascular diseases, metabolic diseases, immune diseases and neurological dysfunction[27].
+Human genome studies have identified SLC transporters as susceptible or pathogenic genes in various diseases such as cancer, cardiovascular disease, metabolic disorders, autoimmune diseases, and neurological dysfunction[27].
 Finally, FXYD proteins can act as Na, K-ATPase functional regulators by reducing the affinity of the system to potassium and sodium.
-The expression level of FXYD proteins in normal liver tissues is low, but it has a significant increase in the detection data in this study, elucidating that FXYD is also a key gene causing liver diseases[28].
+The expression level of FXYD proteins in normal liver tissues is low, but it has a significant increase in the detection data in this study, demonstrating that FXYD is also a key gene causing liver diseases[28].